Turtlely/history/Yawp chapter 20.md

 - doubled the number of monopoly breakups that roosevelt did
 - Went after U.S. Steel

+## Summary:
+- Just like how women were upset with their position in society, many citizens were upset with the power that monopolies held over them.
+So they began pushing for trust reform
+- Trusts are agreements between corporations to stay out of each others territory, very anticompetitive
+	- These developed because the government had a "hands off" approach to the economy.
+- The Great Merger Movement was the massive consolidation of nearly 4000 companies into just 257 corporate firms.
+- Integration (No, not the calculus kind):
+	1. Horizontal Integration
+		1. Buy out your competition, merge
+		2. Used by Rockerfeller
+	2. Vertical Integration
+		1. Control every step of your buisness, from raw material sourcing to production to distribution
+		2. Practiced by Carnegie
+- Roosevelt wanted to simply regulate existing corporations
+- Howard Taft wanted to completely dissolve trusts
+- Important Acts:
+	1. Interstate Commerce Act
+	2. Sherman Anti-Trust Act
+	3. Clayton Anti-Trust Act

 # V) Progressive Enviromentalism

 The industrial revolution really messed up the enviroment